Seeds of Peace: Asel Asleh

+American singer-songwriter Gracie Abrams attended the program in 2016.
+The pop artist released a statement to social media referencing her time in the camp in the wake of the Gaza war.

 Criticism

-Seeds of Peace has been criticized by some for its perceived contriving of a false equivalence between the actions of the Israelis and those of the Palestinians by omitting the larger historical context of the conflict, and for not being sufficiently critical of Israeli policies toward the Palestinians.

-In a fantasy-theme analysis of Seeds of Peace publications, Engstrom (2007) argues that organizations like Seeds of Peace unknowingly participate in sustaining the conflicts they seek to eliminate.
-This is done by a promoted rhetoric of deferred peace that places the burden of ending the conflict on future generations.
-Politicians and other stakeholders in the current conflict use their support for Seeds of Peace as a signal of their commitment to peace while remaining committed to military engagement in the present.
-By continuously promoting peace as something that exists in the future, politicians can maintain the status quo and undermine the power of institutions working for peace today.
+In a fantasy-theme analysis of Seeds of Peace publications, Engstrom (2007) argues that organizations like Seeds of Peace unknowingly participate in sustaining the conflicts they seek to eliminate by rhetorically promoting peace, which places the burden of ending the conflict on future generations.
+Politicians and other stakeholders in the current conflict use their support for Seeds of Peace as a signal of their commitment to peace while remaining committed to military engagement.

+Hands of Peace

+In 2024, Hands of Peace, a smaller U.S.-based nonprofit that held summer programs for Israeli, Palestinian and American youth closed down and merged with Seeds of Peace.

+A notable alum of the program is Naama Levy, one of the Israeli soldiers taken captive by Hamas when the Palestinian militant group stormed the Nahal Oz Army Base on October 7, 2023 and released on 25 January 2025 after 477 days in captivity.